 - Sleep Resources

 - Sleep Health

 - Sleep Medicine

 What is a nap?
 We define a nap as mid-day sleeping of under an hour, during which the body experiences light sleep.
 Longer sleep periods during the day are called siestas.

 You might hear about microsleep periods and think these are naps.
 They are not.
 Microsleep is unintentional brief (as little as a few seconds) of sleep, often of only part of the brain, and usually unknown (not consciously perceived) by the person.
 You do not want to have microsleep episodes.
 Indeed, intentional naps are a preventative measure against microsleep.

-Research continues to show that daytime napping can improve mental performance in adults, which led to enthusiasm behind the mid-day power nap as well as preparation naps for hurry-up-and-wait occupations such as surgeon and airline pilot.
-National Geographic even had an article in which they compared the brain to an email system, “sleep—and more specifically, naps—is how you clear out your inbox.”
+Studies like these have led to enthusiasm behind the midday power nap as well as preparation naps for hurry-up-and-wait occupations such as surgeon and airline pilot.
+National Geographic even compared the brain to an email system, “sleep—and more specifically, naps—is how you clear out your inbox.”
 That’s too simplistic, of course, but sleep in general makes us more receptive to learning.

-So we know naps can help us remember things we just learned, but are they better than equivalent period of time awake a relaxing or watching television?
+So we know naps can help us remember things we just learned, but are they better than equivalent period of time awake relaxing or watching television?